drable/Hello-world/README.md

 <h2>News spider</h2>
 This could be a good project later on. the Programme would take the top resulting pages from news websites based on a keyword and take the first few paragraphs from a few to create document with them in?
 I could implement quite a few functions in to this but i could see this being the most challenging project out of those listed so far

+<h2>Character sheet</h2>
+This could be a lot of fun to make, depending on how complex i want the project to be this could be a lot of fun and would be a good chance to improve my GUI skill if i want to make it pretty and share it with people

 I ate the burrito and it was 5/7 perfect burrito